slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Don't raise your voice. improve your argument.

 Listen as you’re wrong.
 Ask the person trying to convince you of something to explain how it would work.
 If they can explain why they are correct, you’ll learn something.
 If they can’t you’ll soften their views.
+The more we disagree, the more chance there is that at least one of us is right.

 > *"Never argue with a fool, onlookers may not be able to tell the difference."
 -- Mark Twain*